No items found.

 One of your biggest tasks when writing character flaws is deciding not only how but when to reveal them.
 Ideally, some fatal flaw will appear in chapter one, or as early as possible.

-Remember: we need a character flaw for your hero.
-After all, a flawed character is an interesting character.
-They have somewhere to go, a ready-made character arc.
-Flaws create conflict.
-A character who’s already perfect rarely makes for a good story.
+Remember: we need a character flaw for your hero, because a flawed character is an interesting one.
+They have somewhere to go, a ready-made arc of character development.
+Flaws create conflict and the potential for a character’s downfall.
+Someone who’s perfect with no past mistakes will have a flat arc—and that rarely makes for a good story.
 Plus, an interesting character flaw, psychology would say, makes for an interesting backstory.

-So what minor flaws or weaknesses, and what fatal flaw, might you consider imbuing your beloved characters with?
-It can be tricky to define ‘fatal flaw’ – after all, the trait that proves fatal for your major characters depends on their stories and their goals.
+So, what minor flaws, major weaknesses, and what fatal flaw might you consider giving your beloved characters?
+It can be tricky to define ‘fatal flaw’—after all, the trait that proves fatal for your major characters depends on their story and their goals.

-Here are some common negative personality traits – and some less obvious ones – you might consider:
+Here are some common negative personality traits—and some less obvious flaws—you might consider.

 • Arrogant or vain